 Minimum Qualifications (Mandatory):

-Bachelor's Degree, in Biology, or related field.
+B.S.
+Degree in Biology, Chemistry or related field.

+1 year laboratory experience performing relevant techniques.
 Master's Degree, with related graduate research, may substitute for experience to the extent permitted by the JHU equivalency formula.*

-JHU Equivalency Formula: 18 graduate degree credits may substitute for one year of experience.
+*JHU Equivalency Formula: 18 graduate degree credits (semester hours) may substitute for one year of experience.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.

 ** Applicants who do not meet the posted requirements but are completing their final academic semester/quarter will be considered eligible for employment and may be asked to provide additional information confirming their academic completion date.